PMCC-BioinformaticsCore/janis/docs/tools/bioinformatics/index.rst

    samtools/index
    ucsf/index
    vardict/index
-   vardictsomatic
+   vardict_somatic
    variant callers/index

-*This page was auto-generated on 24/07/2019.
+*This page was auto-generated on 26/07/2019.
 Please do not directly alter the contents of this page.*